 Now that we know the sun is important in producing vitamin D, how do we protect ourselves from getting too much sun?
 Does higher SPF really make a difference?

-I have noticed when buying suntan products you can get as low as 15 SPF all the way up to 100+.
+I have noticed when buying suntan products you can get as low as 15 SPF and as high as 100+.
 As parents, we probably grab the highest one for our children, or as an adult, with sensitive skin.
 Does it matter?

 According to the FDA, it does.
 In a study done in 2011, the FDA introduced the Broad Spectrum Test, measuring the amount of ultraviolet and radiation exposure by individuals using sunscreen compared to those using none.